 Nursing Team - Practice Nurse/District Nurses/Health Visitors

 The practice nurses, in the main, deal with prevention rather than treatment.
 In their clinics they are available for general advice and counselling on health related and lifestyle topics.
 They undertake certain blood tests, blood pressure checks, ECGs, cervical smears, childhood immunisations, family planning, menopause and travel medicine.
+Please ring after 10am to book a nurses appointment to avoid our busy times.

 |The following clinics exist|